 Guys, how did we help the squirrel?

-What did they draw?
+What did you draw?

 Where did you go?

-What did you like the most? >
+What did you like most?>

-Stages of work on a drawing
+Stages of working on a drawing

 "Basket with mushrooms for a hedgehog"

-2. “We color them in yellow-beige-brown tones.”
+2. “We paint them in yellow-beige-brown colors.”

-4. “Finishing the basket, coloring it yellow.”
+4. “We finish drawing the basket, color it yellow.”

-It is interesting.
+This is interesting.
 If there is no beige paint in the palette, then you can make it by mixing white with yellow, adding a little brown.

-"Bunch of rowan"
+"Bunch of Rowan"

 3. “We draw berries on each branch, making dots with orange or red paint.”